mrwadams/stride-gpt/readme.md

 This video is an excellent resource for anyone interested in understanding how STRIDE GPT works and how it can be used to improve threat modelling.

 ## Changelog

+### Version 0.7

+Updates in this version:

+- **Vision for image**: Add capability to interprete architecture diagram and generate description as input for threat modeling.

+- **Local LLM Llama and Llava**: Users can now choose to use LLM llama and llava that is run locally.

+- **Google Gemini Pro**: Added Gemini Pro support.

+- **Minor API Key Configuration Enhancements**: Check for API key file and read key values to auto populate API key field in side bar.

 ### Version 0.6